 Euro bank notes

-Dogecoin is a cryptocurrency, while created as a “joke currency”, it quickly gained popularity as a tipping tool online.
-You can still find merchants who accept it today for things like domain names, web hosting, VPNs or games.
+Dogecoin is a cryptocurrency and while created as a “joke currency” it quickly gained popularity as a tipping tool online.
+You can still find merchants who accept it today for things like domain names, web hosting, VPNs, or games.

 Marbles on the school yard

-Kids on the schoolyard often come up with interesting forms of money.
-For example collectible card games or game components.
-Like marbles used in a Swedish game, those with many marbles had the highest status in class.I’m not really up to date with the games kids play these days.
-I still live with the memories of Pokémon.
-Good times.
+Kids on the school-yard often come up with interesting forms of money.
+For example, collectible card games or game components.
+Another example is marbles used in a Swedish game where you win your opponents marbles.
+(And those with many marbles had higher status in class.)

 The gold standard